 By Sha King | Holistic Nutritionist | Just Sharlene

-Simply means to stop eating on emotions and become a conscious eater recognizing how you feel when you eat and drink.
+Eating emotionally well simply means not eating on emotions and becoming a conscious eater.
+Being mindful and recognizing how you feel when you eat and drink.

 The emotionally eating well concept takes into account what you desire for taste and nutrition, and what your body needs in order to work well emotionally and physically.

 I have often found people don’t realize how much they are thinking about food and their bodies until they start working on eating emotionally well.

 I feel that there are two most important factors to give more thought to when eating, they are:

 What we eat (taste)